 Another study found that applying capsaicin cream to the inner nostril for five consecutive days significantly reduced spontaneous attacks in individuals who suffer from cluster headaches for up to 60 days after treatment.

-Though found in cannabis like Tetrahydrocannabinol (THC), Cannabidiol, which is one of several compounds associated with marijuana, is not psychoactive.
+Though found in cannabis, cannabidiol (CBD) is not psychoactive, unlike tetrahydrocannabinol (THC).
 It does increase levels of anandamide, a compound associated with regulating pain in the body and also induces anti-inflammatory effects.
 And medical research backs these uses.

 In the very first controlled trial of cannabis-based medicine in patients with rheumatoid arthritis, Sativex, an oromucosal spray formulated with an extract of the cannabis sativa plant, significantly improved pain during movement and at rest as well as sleep quality in 58 individuals.